lvlivingston/goalkr/README.md

 - [ ] Include CSS styling following a 'Brand Kit'
 - [ ] Include a 'Brand Kit' for future development use
 - [ ] Include visual optimization for mobile
+- [ ] Add ability to swipe left / right on screen for Homepage & OKR view options

 ###### Functionality
 - [ ] Include ability to update / delete Notes